Check out the beautiful city from above with a cocktail in hand at one of these best rooftop bars in Hong Kong!

 Pin this for later!

-This is not a sponsored post, meaning I (gladly) paid for wine and cocktails at these establishments over the years.
-However, this article contains an affiliate link.
-If you choose to book using this link, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I have visited and loved.
+Just so you know, this is not a sponsored post, meaning I (gladly) paid for wine and cocktails at these establishments over the years.
+However, this article contains affiliate links.
+If you choose to book using these links, I will earn a small commission at no extra cost to you.
+Thank you for supporting my website by using these links,.